-If you served as an active duty military officer and were separated under any condition other than dishonorable, you likely qualify for VA health care benefits.
-Current and former members of the Reserve or National Guard who were called to active duty by a federal order and completed the full period for which they were ordered may be eligible for VA health benefits as well.
+If you served in active duty in the uniformed services and separated under any condition other than dishonorable, you likely qualify for VA health care benefits.
+Current and former Reserve or National Guard members who were called to active duty by a federal order and completed the entire period for which they were ordered may also be eligible for VA health benefits.

-Visit the U.S. Department of Veterans Affairs Geriatrics and Long-term Care page for hospice and palliative care application forms.
+Visit the U.S. Department of Veterans Affairs’ Geriatrics and Long-Term Care page for hospice and palliative care application forms.
 You may also contact a care coordinator at a Compassus location near you to learn about local end-of-life benefits and your options.

 Benefits of the veterans’ program include: